 Keith is the composer of the children’s opera Petunia, based on the book by Roger Duvoisin.
 It was premiered by FBN Productions’ Opera for Kids! in Aiken, SC, in January 2014, and toured across SC, NC, and GA, where it was seen by over 11,000 children and adults.
 Petunia was featured in FBN’s 2015 Tour.
 He is now completing a Christmas-themed “community” opera, and another children’s opera, in addition to chamber works.
 His Uptown Market Fanfare and Serenade, written for the GreenWood Winds, Emerald Brass and timpani, will be premiered at the Grand Opening of the Uptown Market in Greenwood, SC, in April, 2016.

 He can be heard on the recordings of Haydn’s The Creation and Lord Nelson Mass, both with Boston Baroque, and also on the Opera America Songbook on a song by Conrad Cummings.
 Keith can also be seen on the dvd of Carmen (production by Richard Eyre, conducted by Yannick Nézet-Séguin) from the Metropolitan Opera, and on the upcoming dvd of Falstaff (production by Robert Carsen, conducted by James Levine), also from the Metropolitan Opera.

-His upcoming engagements include his debut with Houston Grand Opera in Le nozze di Figaro and Rusalka, and with Pittsburgh Opera in The Rake’s Progress.
-Keith also returns to Los Angeles Opera in Madama Butterfly.
+His upcoming engagements include Basilio in Le nozze di Figaro as his debut with Washington National Opera, a return to Boston Baroque for Messiah, Sancho Panza with Utah Opera, and Triquet with Lyric Opera of Chicago.
 In addition to his upcoming opera performances, Keith will record his first solo cd featuring new song cycles by Conrad Cummings, Peter Ash, Glen Roven, and Sayo Kosugi.
 Keith lives in New York City.